anders-wartoft/LogGenerator/README.md

 Example: `-i tcp -host 192.168.1.2 -port 5999` or `-i tcp -port 5999`

+### Receive TCP SSL
+Set up a TCP server with encrypted communication.

+Parameters and example, see below in the Q&A section.

 #### Fetch from Kafka topics
 Connect to a Kafka server and read from a topic